PongphunKaewpongpok/robloxstudio-database/README.md

 - Roblox Studio Data Management

 baseplate_dev.rbxl and product_testing.rbxl are roblox experience for testing the project.
-(Must public to roblox and open HTTP in the Game Setting)
+(Must public those to Roblox and open HTTP in the Game Setting to make it working.)